PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

 - params
   - 'latest', create a filter in the node to be notified when a new block is generated.
-To check whether the status has changed
+To check whether the status has changed.
   - 'pending', create a filter in the node to notify when a pending transaction occurs.
-To check whether the status has changed
+To check whether the status has changed.
-  - Dictionary data, create a filter to notify when the client receives a matching whisper message
+  - Dictionary data, create a filter to notify when the client receives a matching whisper message.

 ​